df7cb/postgresql-unit/README.md

 *Note: If user-defined (or built-in) units are changed by updating the tables, call `unit_reset()` to clear the hash table that caches the lookup result.
-Otherwise, sessions that have already used the unit will continue the old definition.*
+Otherwise, sessions that have already used the unit will continue to use the old definition.*

 Input Syntax
 ------------